How To Find Portable Careers For Military Spouse’s

 I’m a successful freelancer, but you don’t have to take my word.
 Kate Horrell has more advice on seven occasional jobs for at-home parents that don’t require headsets, keyboards, writing, or (in most cases) 1099s.
 NexGenMilspouse has seven more freelance sources with dozens of different categories of part-time or full-time gigs.
 Emily Guy Birken, another career author, freelancer, and at-home parent, has ten ideas.
 (I’ve met Emily at FinCon, an annual personal-finance conference run by Philip Taylor, the owner of that PTMoney site hosting Emily’s post.)
 Other freelancers have discovered even more sites for using your skills or exploring your interests.

 One of my favorite websites, The Wirecutter, was founded by entrepreneur and tech writer Brian Lam.
 After he cashed out from Silicon Valley he moved to Hawaii (because: surfing), and then discovered that he still missed the adventure of starting a business.
 The Wirecutter is constantly seeking writers to review gadgets, gear, electronics, home automation, and hardware products from drones to electric vehicles.
 It’s truly remote work and freelancing with people who know how to do it right.
-If you enjoy crowdsourced product reviews from real enthusiasts, then apply to The Wirecutter.

 By the way, if you decide to write then the best resource that I’ve read on freelance writing is Miranda Marquit’s “Confessions Of A Professional Blogger”.
 (She’s earned a location-independent living at freelancing for more than a decade.)
 For some quickstart tips, read military spouse Hannah Becker’s freelance advice from MOAA.
 In addition to freelancing for others, when you decide to earn money from your blog, then read these tips from eight writers— several of whom I’ve met at financial conferences.